dialpad/dialtone-legacy/docs/utilities/backgrounds/repeat.md

 ---
 title: Background repeat
-desc: Utilities for controlling if or how an element's background image repeats.
+description: Utilities for controlling if or how an element's background image repeats.
 ---

 ## Usage